MichaelCStrauss/ECE4078_Lab/Week03-05/README.md

 ## Notes

 Please see the results of four successful (90-100%) runs, where all markers were detected within 1.5m except for one run.
+We have included a screen recording of a 100% run.
+Skip to 5 minutes into the run to observe the difference between `slam.txt` and the true results.
+We hope if you have any issues with our code, that you can refer back to this screen recording.

 We changed the handling of `dt` in the prediction step.
 After noticing that the predictions depended on how quickly the code was running on the computer (e.g. if `predict` is called 100 times per second vs 10 times per second, the motion model moves the robot 10 times further), we included the real `dt` value from the system clock.
 After tweaking calibration and covariances, we were able to get this working reasonably consistently, I hope you are able too as well :)